 Great Raid of 1840

-Chief Buffalo Hump leads at least 400 Comanche warriors, accompanied by wives and boys, on a raid across the Republic of Texas.
-The war party first attack the town of Victoria before riding on to the Gulf of Mexico on the 8th, where they pillage and destroy the port of Linnville.
-After this they retire, fighting a brief engagement with Texas Rangers at Plum Creek.
+Chief Buffalo Hump lead at least 400 Comanche warriors, accompanied by wives and boys, on a raid across the Republic of Texas.
+The war party first attacked the town of Victoria before riding on to the Gulf of Mexico on the 8th, where they pillaged and destroyed the port of Linnville.
+After this they retired, fighting a brief engagement with Texas Rangers at Plum Creek.